Andereyaa/lorawan-single-channel-gateway/README.md

 Defaults
 - LoRa:

-Edit .h to change configureation (look for: "Configure these values!").
+Edit esp32-sc-gway.h to change configuration (look for: "Configure these values!").

 # License